cscutcher/reviewboard-stackato/README.md

 Usage
 -----

-In theory;

-  stackato push

-should work.
+In theory `stackato push` should install reviewboard on a host.